guardian/newsletters/README.md

 ## Setting up your development environment

 * Configuration is fetched from AWS Parameter Store.
 You will need Frontend credentials from Janus.
-You can override this configuration by setting the following environment variables:
-    * `GOOGLE_SERVICE_ACCOUNT_JSON` - Service account JSON file as a string
-    * `SPREADSHEET_ID` - The ID of the spreadsheet to access
+* `yarn install` to install the dependencies
-* `yarn dev` runs the dev server (default port 4000)
+* `yarn dev` to run the dev server (default port is 4000)
-* `yarn test` runs the tests
+* `yarn test` to run the tests

 ## Mastersheet